cccbr/runningatower/content/docs/ringingroom/_index.md

 ## Teaching aids and a suitable space for teaching.

 This may include model bell(s), simulator(s), books and pictures of the bells above.
 The latter may include CCTV as explained below.
-Information on teaching ringing is available on the [ART webpages](https://ringingteachers.org/).
+Information on teaching ringing is available on the **[ART webpages](https://ringingteachers.org/)**.

 The following is a list of possible assets, though not exhaustive.
 In all cases consider whether these are kept securely and are adequately insured for loss or damage.